music literature movies Index About

 Starring: Colm Feore, Derek Keurvorst, Katya Ladan, Devon Anderson, Joshua Greenblatt, Sean Ryan, Kate Hennig, Sean Doyle, Sharon Bernbaum, and David Hughes

-Glenn Gould (Colm Feore): My mother tells me that by five years old … l had decided definitively to become a concert pianist. l think she had decided sometime earlier.
-The story goes that while l was in the womb … she played the piano continuously to give me a head start … and evidently it paid off.
+(Colm Feore): My mother tells me that by five years old l had decided definitively to become a concert pianist. l think she had decided sometime earlier.
+The story goes that while l was in the womb she played the piano continuously to give me a head start and evidently it paid off.

-We can look up into the sky and see magic.
-Billowing white pillows float through a sea of blue.
-You wish you could reach up and touch the clouds.
-To lay down in their soft embrace.
-When such beauty inspires us—really moves us—we search for ways to pay tribute.
-For director François Girard, the quandary was particularly daunting.
-How to capture the essence of genius.
-He refused to settle for a typical two-dimensional biopic that would only piece together a flimsy frame.
-Glenn Gould deserved more than that.
+Looking to the sky, there are times you wish you could reach up and touch the clouds or lay down in their soft white billowy embrace.
+When beauty inspires us we search for ways to get closer.
+For François Girard, in relation to his admiration of Glenn Gould, a desire to get closer to the subject in order to pay proper tribute presented the director with a particularly daunting task: How could Girard capture the essence of true genius?
+Refusing to settle for a two-dimensional biopic that would ultimately only piece together a flimsy overview of the man, Girard opted to forego the typical Hollywood template.
+Gould deserved more than that.
 He was one-of-a-kind.
-To pay tribute to the man and artist required more than a Hollywood formula could provide.
-Accordingly, Girard searched for something more.
-And he found it.
-A narrative structure mirroring Gould’s famous Goldberg Variations.
-The unique result—thirty two variations of a man—is film that touches the clouds.
+Girard searched for something more.
+Ultimately, he found it by employing a narrative structure that mirrored Gould’s famous Goldberg Variations.
+The unique result—thirty two variations of a man—is a film that I believe touches the clouds.

 Gould: l could read music before l could read words.

 I heard of Glenn Gould through a friend.
-My head had been buried in cool, comfortable rock and roll sand where Crickets and Beatles and Stones held my gaze.
+My head had been buried in a cool rock and roll sands among Crickets and Beatles and Stones held my gaze.
 I was electrified by Neil Young.
 I melted in the harmonies of The Everly Brothers.
-Searched for something greater still through open Doors.
+I explored The Doors of perception.
 I woke up from it all in a punk frenzy and raged against the machine.
-Alive in the 90s, I felt the excitement of fuzz emanating inside the garage.
+Alive in the ’90s, I felt the excitement of fuzz emanating inside the garage.

 The progression of this fan’s journey was paved with wildly inspiring performances, both live and between the grooves.
 But I wasn’t naive.
 Was I experienced?
 (Have you ever been experienced?)
-I knew there was much more out there, waiting for its chance.
-The many roads and the detours not taken.
-I’d tiptoed gingerly into jazz—Coltrane and Miles—almost fearful of the financial implications of where such meandering would lead.
+I knew there was much more out there in the many roads and the detours not taken.
+I’d tiptoed gingerly into jazz—Coltrane, Monk, and Miles—almost fearful of the financial implications of where such meandering might lead.
 (Record store bins.
 Downloading frenzies.
 Who had the money or time?)
 I had only scratched the surface of country music—real country music—and I knew I was well behind that curve too.

-And then, a tip from a friend to check out the world of Glenn Gould.
-Go see this film with the strange title.
+And then came a tip from a friend to check out the world of Glenn Gould.
+He suggested I go see the film about him with the strange title.
 Sure … why not?
 The marriage of varying art forms (in this case, music and film) had excited me many times before, from A Hard Days Night to Gimme Shelter, from The Wall to Amadeus and countless others still.
-In the case of Thirty Two Short Films about Glenn Gould, I’m just not sure I was prepared for the awakening.
-The emotions the film would stir inside me.
-I had thought of classical music much like poetry, foreign and beyond my grasp.
-And yet, I found the film so inspiring on so many different levels, that I had no choice but to explore the music and ideas of Glenn Gould further.
+In the case of Thirty Two Short Films about Glenn Gould, I’m just not sure I was prepared for the resulting awakening.
+I had thought of classical music much like poetry: something foreign and beyond my grasp.
+And yet, I found the film so exciting on so many different levels, that I had no choice but to explore the music and ideas of Glenn Gould further.

-I’ve been to many greatest hits concerts in my time.
-Karaoke nights.
-Large venue shows with ridiculous ticket prices.
-The dreadful droll of fans singing along to their favorite tunes.
-When they weren’t singing, these same fans would bark out requests in hopes that the trained monkeys on stage would obey.
-If you have ever experienced the opposite end of the spectrum—the communal euphoria of audience and performer becoming one, lost in another dimension where the artist really is invisible (as Gould longed to be), channeling something far greater than the sum of the parts (performer, audience, music)—you know you can never go back.
+I’ve been to many greatest hits concerts in my time: Large venue shows with ridiculous ticket prices that feature the dreadful droll of fans singing karaoke along to their favorite tunes.
+When they weren’t singing, these same fans would bark out requests—Freebird!—in hopes that the trained monkeys on stage would obey.
+If you have ever experienced the opposite end of the spectrum—the communal euphoria of audience and performer becoming one, lost in another dimension where the artist really is invisible (as Gould longed to be), channeling something far greater than the sum of the parts (performer, audience, and music)—things can never be the same thereafter.

 -G